syfantid/CC-Labs-Solutions/Lab-2/README.md

 ### Task 2.1.1: Word Count 1
 This task solely handles simple text tokenization and does not deal with stop words or punctuation elimination.
+The code to produce the following results can be found in file WordCountTensorFlow_1.py.

 #### Console Output - 10 Most Common Words
 [('the', 1343), (',', 1251), ('.', 810), (')', 638), ('(', 637), ('of', 586), ('to', 491), ('a', 468), (':', 454), ('in', 417)]